sinch/play-a-song-over-phone/readme.md

 var audioCtx = new AudioContext();
 ```

-Next, we want to create a dynamics compressor; this will level the volume on the tracks so you hear the song and the speech.
-For more info about this see [http://www.w3.org/TR/webaudio/#DynamicsCompressorNode](http://www.w3.org/TR/webaudio/#DynamicsCompressorNode)
+Next, we want to create a dynamics compressor; this will level the volume on the track so you can hear the song and the speech.
+For more info about this see [http://www.w3.org/TR/webaudio/#DynamicsCompressorNode](http://www.w3.org/TR/webaudio/#DynamicsCompressorNode).

 ```
 var compressor = audioCtx.createDynamicsCompressor();